konveyor/move2kube/README.md

 ### Simple Usage

-`move2kube translate -s src` , where src is the folder containing the source artifacts.
+`move2kube transform -s src` , where src is the folder containing the source artifacts.

 ### Involved Usage